santosfamilyfoundation/TrafficGUIs/README.md

 #### Conda Installation

 The recommended way to run this project is using Anaconda.
 You can install Anaconda from [here](https://www.continuum.io/downloads#windows).
 Be sure to install the Python 2.7 version.
+Install it to `C:\Anaconda2`.

 Run the following command to create a conda environment that we will use for this project: